bensheldon/island94-jekyll/_posts/2024-09-19-secret-to-rails-database-connection-pool-size.md

   - Configure the `load_async` thread pool
   - Configure anything else using a background thread making database queries
   - Configure the number of parallel processes/Puma workers/dynos/containers you’re using, which the database connection pool has no effect on anyways.
+- If you still don't have enough database connections _at the database_, then you should increase the number of database connections _at the database_.
+Which means scaling your database, or using a connection multiplexer like PgBouncer.

 I know this is wild advice, but it’s based on facts and experience.
 Even Rails maintainers have intentions [to remove this configuration option entirely](https://github.com/rails/rails/pull/51073#issuecomment-1942762197):